hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

   - Making custom shape keys on demand is impossible
   - Adding single images requires making a mesh plane then porting it to SFM

+Summary: SFM is an outdated program streamlined for animation, and that's all you'll get.
+Compared to Blender, it's able to display more detail at higher performance simply because it runs off a game engine.
+It is not a true 3D generalist program, so you miss out on many features, but it still comes jam-packed with its own.
+And because it uses a game engine with 20 year old code, it can run better on older systems.

 ## SFM for Team Fortress 2
 ### Pros
 - Team Fortress 2 content is native to SFM